elvishew/xLog/README.md

         new AnyClassObjectFormatter())                     // Use Object.toString() by default .addInterceptor(new BlacklistTagsFilterInterceptor(    // Add blacklist tags filter "blacklist1", "blacklist2", "blacklist3"))
-    .addInterceptor(new MyInterceptor())                   // Add a log interceptor .build();
+    .addInterceptor(new MyInterceptor())                   // Add other log interceptor .build();

-Printer androidPrinter = new AndroidPrinter();             // Printer that print the log using android.util.Log Printer consolePrinter = new ConsolePrinter();             // Printer that print the log to console using System.out Printer filePrinter = new FilePrinter                      // Printer that print the log to the file system
+Printer androidPrinter = new AndroidPrinter();             // Printer that print the log using android.util.Log Printer consolePrinter = new ConsolePrinter();             // Printer that print the log to console using System.out Printer filePrinter = new FilePrinter                      // Printer that print(save) the log to file
-    .Builder("/sdcard/xlog/")                              // Specify the path to save log file .fileNameGenerator(new DateFileNameGenerator())        // Default: ChangelessFileNameGenerator("log")
+    .Builder("<path-to-logs-dir>")                         // Specify the directory path of log file(s)
+    .fileNameGenerator(new DateFileNameGenerator())        // Default: ChangelessFileNameGenerator("log")
     .backupStrategy(new NeverBackupStrategy())             // Default: FileSizeBackupStrategy(1024 * 1024)
     .cleanStrategy(new FileLastModifiedCleanStrategy(MAX_TIME))     // Default: NeverCleanStrategy()